haripriyaaharikumar/haripriyaaharikumar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Research Fellow</a>.
-Centre for AI Fundamentals, Department of COmputer Science.
+Centre for AI Fundamentals, Department of Computer Science.
 University of Manchester.
-Manchester, UK.
+UK.

 profile:
   align: right